dbernard/dbernard.github.io.old/_posts/2015-02-04-what-i-learned-from-data-mining-the-super-bowl.md

 What I **didn't** anticipate was that there appears to be a limit to the number of tweets Twitter will send you, which hovers somewhere around 200 tweets per second.
-I haven't been able to confirm this yet, bit below is a Timeline graph of the entire data set I collected as tweets per 30 seconds.
+I haven't been able to confirm this yet, but below is a Timeline graph of the entire data set I collected as tweets per 30 seconds.
 You'll see where the graph appears to plateau at 6000 tweets per 30 seconds (or 200 per second):